whatwg/web-history/README.md

   user interface, adding
-  ["tagging" features inspired by del.icio.us](http://en.wikipedia.org/wiki/Tag_%28metadata%29#History), and eventually moving to provide APIs to expose Flickr for data using in other sites and in modern Web applications, it will go on to be often cited as a key example of a "Web 2.0" site/service.
+  ["tagging" features inspired by del.icio.us](http://en.wikipedia.org/wiki/Tag_%28metadata%29#History), and eventually moving to provide APIs to expose Flickr for data using in other sites and Web applications, it will go on to be often cited as a key example of a "Web 2.0" site/service.

 ## 2004-04